Get regular checks

 Arrange a direct debit for at least the minimum payment on all your credit cards and other loans so that you can avoid late payments.

 How to fix mistakes on your credit report

 More information for credit reporting agencies means more opportunity for mistakes – and there were already plenty of them with the previous system:

-- 30% of Australians who had ordered their credit report found mistakes in it in a 2013 survey by the Office of the Australian Information Commissioner.
+- 30% of Australians who had ordered their credit report found mistakes in it, according to a 2013 survey by the Office of the Australian Information Commissioner.

 - Only 60% of people in the survey who found mistakes got them sorted out.

 - Order your free credit report once every year.